ToddSandberg/Dictionary/README.md

 - AdverbScales-Manual.csv Implemented
 - locations.txt implemented
 - Word_frequency_list.txt implemented
+- colors.txt implemented
 ## Document Output Formats:
 - tsv files for each part of speech with words and their properties
 - serialized dictionary classes for each part of speech
-## Current Dictionary Write Time: 1251 minutes and 49 seconds
+## Current Dictionary Write Time: 4 minutes and 59 seconds